Directions and Submission Details

 SECTION 3 – PROJECT PLAN

-• Describe any professional development experiences that will be provided through the project.
+- Describe any professional development experience that will be provided through the project.

 SECTION 4 - TIMELINE